 KS4 learners attend live theatre performances to enhance their learning.
 Recent trips have included Back to the Future: The Musical, Stranger Things, and My Neighbour Totoro.
 These experiences support theatre review skills, which are essential for the final exam.

 Students also learn about theatre design, including costume, lighting, and sound.
-For Components 1 and 2, learners can choose to take on the role of a designer instead of performing, giving them a broader understanding of all aspects of a production.
+For Components 1 (devising drama) and 2 (performance from text), learners can choose to take on the role of a designer instead of performing, giving them a broader understanding of all aspects of a production.

 The course concludes in Upper 5th with the final written examination, where students demonstrate their creative, analytical, and evaluative skills.

-Gad’s Hill School’s Drama curriculum nurtures creativity, confidence, and critical thinking, helping students thrive on stage and in life beyond school.
+Gad’s Hill School’s Drama curriculum nurtures creativity, confidence, teamwork, communication, problem-solving, and critical thinking, helping students thrive on stage and in life beyond school.